 Postgraduate student support

-The Postgraduate Students’ Association (PGSA) run free events and workshops to help you make the most of postgraduate study.
-Find out more about our postgraduate support.
+The Postgraduate Students’ Association (PGSA) runs free events and workshops to help you make the most of postgraduate study here at Waikato.

 As a student at our Hamilton campus, you will have access to low-cost nurse and GP consultations, prescriptions and mental health support once you register with our on-campus Student Health Service.

 Our Tauranga campus offers a free Health Nurse service with no need to register, just drop in located in room TCBD.1.28 on Level 1 behind the Hub, Monday - Thursday from 8.30am to 4.30pm.
 Find out more about Tauranga Student Health Services.